Why Visit Brno in the Czech Republic – and not Prague?

 8. Ossuary

-If you have already been to Prague and look for a different experience in the Czech Republic, you may consider paying a visit to Brno.
-Brno has a population of 380,000 inhabitants, making it the second-largest city in Czechia.
-Although much smaller than Prague, Brno also has a lot to offer – both in terms of sights, culture, and history.
+If you have already been to Prague and are looking for a different experience in the Czech Republic, you may consider a visit to Brno.
+Brno has a population of 380,000 inhabitants – making it the second-largest city in Czechia.
+Although much smaller than Prague, Brno also has great things to offer – both in terms of sights, culture, and history.

-Brno is small-scale Prague, but still with a gorgeous cathedral, a splendid castle, a spectacular town hall, an astronomical clock, as well as delightful squares and several intriguing monuments scattered across the Old Town centre.
-In some way you could say that you get Prague in miniature – yet with interesting differences.
+Brno is small-scale Prague, but still with a gorgeous cathedral, a splendid castle, a spectacular town hall, an astronomical clock, delightful squares, and intriguing monuments scattered across the Old Town centre.
+In some way, you could say that you get Prague in miniature – yet with intriguing differences.

 One of the pros of choosing Brno rather than Prague is that Brno is much less touristy than its big brother.
-Another clear advantage for Brno is the price level – Brno is definitely more budget-friendly than Prague, so this can also be a relevant factor to consider.
+Another clear advantage for Brno is the price level – Brno is more budget-friendly than Prague.
+That can also be a relevant factor to consider.

 Both Prague and Brno have a magnificent cathedral that rises on the city skyline.
-They have several things in common, including that they are both built in a Gothic architectural style.
+They have several things in common, including that they are both built in Gothic style.

-In Prague, St Vitus Cathedral, initiated in the 14th century, is famous for having tombs of Bohemian kings and Roman emperors – and, moreover, it is a former coronation site.
+In Prague, St Vitus Cathedral, initiated in the 14th century, is famous for having tombs of Bohemian kings and Roman emperors and is a former coronation site.

-In Brno, the Roman Catholic Cathedral of Saints Peter and Paul sits on the Petrov hill.
-The first construction onsite was a Romanesque chapel, erected in the 12th century, but in the 1230s a Romanesque basilica dedicated to St Peter, and with a Gothic exterior, replaced the original structure.
+The Roman Catholic Cathedral of Saints Peter and Paul sits on the Petrov hill in Brno.
+As the first construction on site, a Romanesque chapel was erected in the 12th century.
+However, in the 1230s, a Romanesque basilica dedicated to St Peter, with a Gothic exterior, replaced the original structure.
 Later, probably in the 1300s, the basilica was also dedicated to St Paul.
-During the 1700s the architect Mořic Grimm provided the cathedral with a baroque interior.
+During the 1700s, the architect Mořic Grimm provided the cathedral with a baroque interior.

-Just like Prague, Brno has its own imposing castle, although not as immense as Prague Castle that sits majestically atop the castle hillside on Prague’s left riverbank.
+Like Prague, Brno has its imposing castle, although not as immense as Prague Castle, which sits majestically atop the castle hillside on Prague’s left riverbank.

-Brno’s Špilberk Castle was founded in the 13th century and has during the last 700 years served various purposes.
-First, it was used as a royal castle and the residence of Moravian margraves.
-Over the years it expanded to a huge military fortress that could protect the city of Brno, before it towards the end of the 1700s was converted into a jail for the heaviest category of prisoners, as well as political prisoners in the Austro-Hungarian Empire.
+Brno’s Špilberk Castle was founded in the 13th century and has the last 700 years served various purposes.
+First, it was a royal castle and the residence of Moravian margraves.
+Over the years, it expanded to a significant military fortress that could protect the city of Brno before it, towards the end of the 1700s, was converted into a jail for the heaviest category of prisoners and political prisoners in the Austro-Hungarian Empire.

-In the last century during the Nazi occupation of Czechoslovakia, thousands of Czechs were taken prisoners here at Špilberk Castle – maybe before facing an even worse fate in a concentration camp.
-In 1960 Špilberk became the seat of Brno City Museum.
+In the last century, during the Nazi occupation of Czechoslovakia, thousands of Czechs were taken prisoner here at Špilberk Castle – maybe before facing an even worse fate in a concentration camp.
+In 1960, Špilberk became the seat of Brno City Museum.

 Prague and Brno have each their ingeniously constructed astronomical clock.

 The world-famous Prague Astronomical Clock dates back to 1410 and is among the oldest still operating astronomical clocks in the world.
-It displays all kinds of calendar, astronomical and zodiacal information, as well as parading figures.
+It displays all kinds of calendar, astronomical and zodiacal information, and parading figures.

-Maybe surprisingly, Brno also has an astronomical clock, the Chronometer, a black obelisk in the Liberty Square.
-However, this clock is of more recent date – and is not as complex as Prague’s Astronomical Clock – since it ‘only’ indicates the time, although in its own sophisticated way.
-The time can be told from the position of the rotating uppermost glass prisms and stone pieces.
+Maybe surprisingly, Brno also has an astronomical clock, the Chronometer, a black obelisk in Liberty Square.
+However, this clock is of more recent date – and is not as complex as Prague’s Astronomical Clock – since it ‘only’ indicates the time, although in its sophisticated way.
+The time can be read from the position of the rotating uppermost glass prisms and stone pieces.

-The Chronometer has been erected to commemorate the victory in 1645 (in the Thirty Years’ War) when the city was under attack by the Swedish army led by General Torstenson who was considered to be immortal.
+The Chronometer was erected to commemorate the victory in 1645 (in the Thirty Years’ War) when the city was under attack by the Swedish army led by General Torstenson, who was considered immortal.
 According to the legend, the only way to kill him would be with a glass ball at midnight in a magical ritual.
 At some point during the siege, the Swedish commanders decided that the Swedes would only give up if they hadn’t conquered the city before noon.
 The citizens of Brno then changed the time of the church bell noon ringing one hour – making it ring at 11 o’clock instead of noon.

 The Chronometer has today become the symbol of Brno’s victory.
-Every day at 11 o’clock it releases a glass marble from one of the four openings in the monument, which a lucky spectator can grab and take home as a souvenir.
+Every day at 11 o’clock, it releases a glass marble from one of the four openings in the monument, which a lucky spectator can grab and take home as a souvenir.
 The glass marble refers to the war legend.
-It is not known beforehand which of the openings will release the marble, so you might wait completely in vain at your chosen location.
+It is not known in advance which opening will release the marble.
+Therefore, you might wait completely in vain at your chosen location.

-As nearly any other city or town, both Prague and Brno of course have a centuries-old town hall.
-In both cases the town hall is a historical building with their own stories to tell.
+As almost any other city or town, both Prague and Brno, of course, have a centuries-old town hall.
+In both cases, the town hall is a historical building with its own stories to tell.

-Brno’s Old Town Hall with a Gothic turret ceased to serve its original purpose as a town hall in 1935 – and was converted into a gallery.
-When entering the arched passage, you will notice elements from a couple of famous Brno legends: a crocodile dragon and a wheel.
+Brno’s Old Town Hall with a Gothic turret ceased to serve its original purpose as a town hall in 1935 and was converted into a gallery.
+When entering the arched passage, you will notice elements from a famous Brno legend: a crocodile dragon and a wheel.
 The town hall courtyard is a lovely arcaded Italian Renaissance courtyard with later baroque renovations.

-Quite naturally both Brno and Prague have for centuries had a marketplace with a fruit and vegetable market on a central square in the city.
+Quite naturally, both Brno and Prague have for many centuries had a marketplace with a fruit and vegetable market in a central square in the city.

-In Prague the Havelská street market dates from the 13th century and was the site where local craftsmen had their little shops.
+In Prague, the Havelská street market dates from the 13th century.
+It was the place where local artisans had their little shops.
 Much later, in the 18th century, the market was divided between the Coal Market and the Green Market.
-Today, the Havelská marketplace with its colourful stalls is both a fruit and souvenir market.
+Today, the Havelská marketplace, with its colourful stalls, is both a fruit and souvenir market.

 Brno has a beautiful historical square, Zelný trh, which has been the location of the vegetable trade for centuries.
-This is still where the locals come to buy their fruits, flowers, and vegetables.
-From the square you can descend into mysterious underground passages dating back to the Middle Ages.
+That is still where the locals come to buy their fruits, flowers, and vegetables.
+From the square, you can descend into mysterious underground passages dating back to the Middle Ages.

 The market square features an impressive fountain, the Parnas Fountain by Johann Bernhard Fischer von Erlach.

-Both Brno and Prague feature numerous fascinating monuments, sculptures and statues scattered across the city centre.
+Brno and Prague each feature numerous fascinating monuments, sculptures and statues scattered across the city centre.

 Some of the most famous Prague statues are the 30 baroque statues and monuments on Charles Bridge.
-Another very different and modern statue is the sculpture of Kafka’s Rotating Head outside the Quadrio shopping centre, created by David Černý.
+Another very different and modern statue is Kafka’s Rotating Head outside the Quadrio shopping centre, created by David Černý.

 Brno has several interesting monuments and statues as well.
-The statue Justice, or Spravedlnost, at the Moravian Square has its own message to the people.
-The man lifting and balancing a heavy block, created by Marius Kotrba, symbolises that justice is a heavy, but fragile concept.
+The statue Justice, or Spravedlnost, at the Moravian Square has its message to the people.
+The man lifting and balancing a heavy block, created by Marius Kotrba, symbolises that justice is a heavy, although fragile, concept.
 It caused some controversy when being installed here.

 Another eye-catching monument in the same square is the Equestrian Statue of Margrave Jobst of Luxembourg (1354 – 1411).
-He was Duke of Luxembourg and Elector of Brandenburg, as well as elected King of Germany.
-The 8-metre-high bronze sculpture was created by Jaroslav Róna in 2015 and is now the centrepiece in the square.
+He was Duke of Luxembourg, Elector of Brandenburg, and elected King of Germany.
+The 8-metre-high bronze sculpture was created by Jaroslav Róna in 2015 and is now the centrepiece of the square.

-Architectural styles such as Romanesque, Gothic, Renaissance, baroque, and rococo dominate the old towns in both Brno and Prague.
-Throughout the cities you will often find a blend of styles, sometimes even used for the same construction due to renovations carried out in different time periods.
+Architectural styles such as Romanesque, Gothic, Renaissance, Baroque, and Rococo dominate the old towns in both Brno and Prague.
+You will often find a blend of styles, sometimes used for the same construction due to renovations in different periods.

 Also, the elegant Czech art nouveau style from around 1900 adorns the house façades in both cities.
 Characteristic for this style are the floral motifs.

 Brno is also characterised by its functionalism and modernist architecture.
-Many buildings around the city are designed in this style.
-One example is for instance the renowned Villa Tugendhat which is an architectural gem.
+Many buildings around the city appear in a modernist style.
+One example is, for instance, the renowned Villa Tugendhat, which is an architectural gem.
 Likewise, Prague also features a wealth of buildings designed in these styles.
-In this way both Brno and Prague are exceptional and rich cities when it comes to studying architectural styles.
+In this way, both Brno and Prague are exceptional and rich cities when it comes to architectural styles.

 Although Brno is the little brother, it has something that Prague doesn’t have – a famous ossuary, an underground site for the remains of bones and skulls.

-In fact, the city of Prague doesn’t have any ossuary…… you will instead need to go a bit outside the Czech capital to visit Sedlec Ossuary.
-However, Brno Ossuary is with its 50,000 thousand skeletons the largest in the Czech Republic, and the second largest in Europe after the Paris Catacombs.
+The city of Prague doesn’t have any ossuary.
+Instead, you will need to go a bit outside the Czech capital to visit Sedlec Ossuary.
+However, Brno Ossuary is, with its 50,000 thousand skeletons, the largest in the Czech Republic and the second largest in Europe after the Paris Catacombs.

-The ossuary at the Church of St James in Brno was initiated in the 17th century, and further expanded in the 18th century.
-Due to lack of space in the graveyard, the graves were opened again some years after the funeral, and the remnants were removed to the established ossuary to give room for new bodies in the graves.
+The ossuary at the Church of St James in Brno was initiated in the 17th century and expanded in the 18th century.
+Due to a lack of space in the graveyard, the graves were re-opened some years after the funeral.
+The remnants were removed to the established ossuary to give room for new bodies in the graves.
 Also, frequent plague and cholera epidemics reinforced the need to expand the ossuary.

 Read next: Visit Prague Castle and Exploring Bratislava